junxit/us-congress-bills-111/metadata.md

 - 2009-09-30 — Introduced in House
 - 2009-09-30 — Referred to the House Committee on Foreign Affairs.
 - 2009-09-30 — Sponsor introductory remarks on measure.
 (CR E2411)
+- 2009-10-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-10-14 — Considered as unfinished business. (consideration: CR H11353-11354)
+- 2009-10-14 — Considered under suspension of the rules. (consideration: CR H11319-11321)
+- 2009-10-14 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+786.
+- 2009-10-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-14 — Mr. Faleomavaega moved to suspend the rules and agree to the resolution, as amended.
+- 2009-10-14 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 779). (text: CR H11319-11320)
+- 2009-10-14 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 779).(text: CR H11319-11320)